Automattic/knox/Readme.md

 ### `style`

-By default, knox uses the "virtual hosted style" URLs for accessing S3, e.g.
-`bucket.s3.amazonaws.com`.
-If you pass in `"path"` as the `style` option, you can make knox use "path style" URLs, e.g. `s3.amazonaws.com/bucket`.
+By default, knox tries to use the "virtual hosted style" URLs for accessing S3, e.g. `bucket.s3.amazonaws.com`.
+If you pass in `"path"` as the `style` option, or pass in a `bucket` value that cannot be used with virtual hosted style URLs, knox will use "path style" URLs, e.g. `s3.amazonaws.com/bucket`.
 There are tradeoffs you should be aware of:

 - Virtual hosted style URLs can work with any region, without requiring it to be